xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 The input is:

-- the xCDL configuration
+- the xCDL configuration, spread across multiple JSON files

 The output is:

-- the final application image, usually a binary file.
+- one or more images with the application or tests, usually binary files.

 **xpm** already supports multiple build configurations, like debug/release, that can be used for debug or for multi-platform applications.

-If the application includes tests (for example unit-tests for libraries), they can also be implemented with **xpm** build configurations.
+If the application includes tests (for example, unit-tests for libraries), they can also be built and run via **xpm** build configurations.

 #### Interactions with the application project manager (component authors)